WIFU offers collaborative events with the following partners and supports them by providing content and speakers:

 The ‘Professional Campus’ team at the Witten/Herdecke University regularly organises further training activities for shareholders, successors, members of family businesses and business families, and anybody else interested in family entrepreneurship.
 WIFU lecturers and speakers offer themed workshops and seminars on specific issues as part of the event.

 HEIRATSMARKT (MARRIAGE MARKET) FOR I. A. FAMILY BUSINESSES

 OPENING THE DOOR TO THE NEXT GENERATION

 Family businesses have special needs and expectations regarding their workforces and future managers.
-That is why the Witten Institute for Family Business (WIFU) collaborates with the Campus Relations Team at the Witten/Herdecke University to regularly organise one evening each term for their established networking event ‘Marriage Market’, specially tailored for family businesses.
+That is why the Witten Institute for Family Business (WIFU) collaborates with the Career Service Team at the Witten/Herdecke University to regularly organise one evening each term for their established networking event ‘Marriage Market’, i. a. for family businesses.

 MATCH-MAKING FOR PROS

 The Marriage Market has more than thirty years of tradition at Witten.
-Representatives of family businesses can use this exclusive evening to make contact with potential new recruits and get to know committed students who wish to find out about internships, working student positions and new jobs, or are looking to make contact with a mentor.
+Representatives of family businesses can use this exclusive evening to make contact with potential new recruits and get to know committed students who wish to find out about internships, working student positions and new jobs.

 This event is limited to 18 corporate attendees, so please register early.